Domestic policy of the Justin Trudeau government: Environmental impact assessment

 Bill C-69 repealed and replaced the Canadian Environmental Assessment Act with the Impact Assessment Act.
 Bill C-69 also replaced the National Energy Board with the Canadian Energy Regulator (CER).
 This law required that major infrastructure projects, such as highways, mines, and pipelines, go through a more rigorous regulatory process which includes more public consultations, better consultations with First Nations, and taking into account other broad considerations such as climate change in the decision to go forward with a project or not.

-The Bill was heavily criticized by Conservatives and the Canadian Association of Petroleum Producers, who feared that the new regulations would stifle investments to natural resources extraction in Canada.
+The bill was heavily criticized by Conservatives and the Canadian Association of Petroleum Producers, who feared that the new regulations would stifle investments to natural resources extraction in Canada.
 Alberta Premier Jason Kenney dubbed it the "No pipeline bill".
-However, university professors Martin Olszynski and Mark S. Winfield believes these criticisms are overblown.
+However, university professors Martin Olszynski and Mark S. Winfield believe these criticisms are overblown.
 Winfred points out that the pre-2019 regulatory framework is much weaker than the one that existed for 40 years in Canada before it was axed in 2012.
 C-69 brought back some of the consultation requirements from that period, but according to Winfield, "the legislation is a relatively minor adjustment to what already existed".
 In fact, Olszynski believes that this bill would make it easier for projects to go forward, as project critics would be included in the decision-making process, and thus less likely to resort to litigation to make their voices heard.

 In May 2022, the Alberta Court of Appeal found that the Impact Assessment Act was unconstitutional on the ground that it overreached into matters of provincial and territorial jurisdiction.
 The federal government immediately appealed the decision.